 In line with NHS England and Public Health Advice:

 Please respect the farm and those working here by staying on the footpaths.
-As key workers, we will continue to operate, producing food and looking after the land.
+As key workers we will continue to operate, producing food and looking after the land.

-This means, we may have livestock and machinery moving around the farm.
+This means we may have livestock and machinery moving around the farm.
 Please follow marked footpaths, and keep your dogs on leads for everyone’s safety.

-Maintaining these measures means we can keep farm workers and the public safe.
-Reducing the risk of temporary footpath closures.
+Maintaining these measures means we can keep farm workers and the public safe, reducing the risk of temporary footpath closures.

 Ensure you keep 2-3m away from other people, and hand wash/sanitise after touching gates or styles.